Gutelvam/DSNanodegree-P02/README.md

 ***User installation***

-If you already have a working installation of scikit-learn, the easiest way to install all others packages is using pip:
+If you already have a working installation of scikit-learn, the easiest way to install all others packages like Flask, Joblib and nltk by using pip:
  >!pip install packagename